TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.7.md

 ---

-and Seth lived after he begat Enosh eight hundred and seven years, and begat sons and daughters:
+Seth lived after he became the father of Enosh eight hundred seven years, and became the father of sons and daughters.